creativeaura/eu-cookie-opt-in/README.md

               optin_cookie_name: 'OPTIN', // cookie name
               test:false,
               idle:0, // Time in seconds of you want the initial popup to close automatically if user dont intract with it.
-              link: 'cookie.html', // Linkf or the page if you want to include a page for cookie information for user.
+              link: 'cookie.html', // Linkf or the page if you want to include a page for cookie information for user
-              functionalList: { // Functionality list for all three levels.
-                'strict': {
+              assosiatedCookies: {
-                  'will' : ['Remember what is in your shopping basket', 'Remember cookie access level.'], 'willnot': ['Send information to other websites so that advertising is more relevant to you', 'Remember your log-in details', 'Improve overall performance of the website', 'Provide you with live, online chat support']
-                },
+                'strict' : ['a'],
-                'functional': {
+                'functional': ['b', 'c'],
-                  'will' : ['Remember what is in your shopping basket', 'Remember cookie access level.','Remember your log-in details','Make sure the website looks consistent','Offer live chat support'], 'willnot': ['Allow you to share pages with social networks like Facebook', 'Allow you to comment on blogs', 'Send information to other websites so that advertising is more relevant to you']
-                },
-                'targeting': {
+                'targeting': ['d','e', 'f']
-                  'will' : ['Remember what is in your shopping basket', 'Remember cookie access level.','Remember your log-in details','Make sure the website looks consistent','Offer live chat support','Send information to other websites so that advertising is more relevant to you'], 'willnot': []
-                }
               }
             });
         		}